PdxCodeGuild/class_HB2/0 General/NN Git Lab Workflow.md

 ## The below is an example of workflow for creating branches for each new lab.

-1. Checkout the `main` branch since we want to keep is syncronized with remote:
+1. Checkout the `main` branch since we want to keep it syncronized with remote:
     `git checkout main`
-1. Retrieve the remote changes to `main` branch:
+1. Retrieve the remote changes to `main` branch and sync them to local repository:
     `git pull origin main`
 1. Create a new branch `<new-branch-name>` from current state of `main` branch:
     `git checkout -b <new-branch-name>`